Pre-approval is a vital step in the home-buying process since it

 TM All-In-One is a trademark of National Bank of Canada.

-2. To be eligible for the Home Buyers' Plan (HBP), the property must be located in Canada, purchased or built before October 1 of the calendar year following the withdrawal from your RRSP, and intended as a primary dwelling, no later than one year after it is purchased or built.
+2. To be eligible for the Home Buyers' Plan (HBP), the property must be located in Canada, purchased or built before October 1 of the calendar year following the withdrawal from your RRSP for your primary dwelling, no later than one year after it is purchased or built.
 You and your spouse can each withdraw up to $35,000 from your RRSP.
 You'll have 15 years from the second calendar year following the withdrawal to repay the funds into your RRSP.
 Each year, you must repay 1/15th of the total amount withdrawn.

 3. Subject to credit approval by National Bank of Canada.
 Certain conditions apply.